EsraaSamir0/Yocto-Project-RaspberryPi4/Project.md

-# Steps of the Project
+## A step-by-step breakdown of The Project
+---
 ## Pre-development Stage
 ### Install Dependencies (Ubuntu)